 Manage Your Tinnitus at a Time of Great Stress

-The impact of COVID-19 is still unfolding globally, and every day even healthy people live in fear of getting sick and experiencing further disruptions to their lives.
+The impact of the pandemic had everyone living in fear of getting sick and experiencing further disruptions to their lives.
 While we cannot control the pandemic outside of the physical distancing and healthcare measures we can follow, we can mitigate its effects on our everyday lives.
 That includes managing stress and anxiety brought on by the uncertainty of these times.

 Finally, explore relaxation techniques like meditation and exercise and noise-masking devices like hearing aids to reduce external noises and with them the perception of tinnitus.
 By taking care of ourselves during this challenging time, we can grow more resilient in our fight against the pandemic.